People of Tamil Nadu want to sync with the Central government this election, says Annamalai

 MSMEs are doing very well.
 The number of registered MSMEs is at an all-time high.
 Coimbatore is the largest beneficiary of the MUDRA scheme.
 More than two lakh crore rupees have come to the State.
 Now Coimbatore believes, even if they have a minor issue, they don’t have a mechanism to inform the Central government.
 They don’t have a representative.
 We have been operating through party channels by bringing our Finance Minister, Industries Minister and Textile Minister.
 In Coimbatore, they want a representative from the ruling party.
 Coimbatore and other parts of Tamil Nadu are interlinked globally through supply chain.
 Global issues such as the Russia-Ukraine war, Israel-Palestine issue, and recession in Europe, will create an after-effect on the industrialised cities.
 To insulate them, you need to have a public representative who can immediately voice out their concern by taking it to the Central government and speaking in the Parliament to bring mechanisms to resolve it.
 When you had a Communist MP for five years, who was anti-growth, what can you expect?
 The whole of Coimbatore is unanimously clear that they want a ruling party representative.

-There is criticism that the BJP has fielded Union Minister L. Murugan (Rajya Sabha MP), and Nainar Nagendran (MLA) and Tamilisai Soundararajan, who was a Governor....
+There is criticism that the BJP has fielded Union Minister L. Murugan [Rajya Sabha member], Nainar Nagendran [MLA], and Tamilisai Soundararajan, who was a Governor....

-With respect to Nainar Nagendran, the party is looking at a specific or even bigger role, probably to serve the entire Tirunelveli.
-All these leaders are contesting, because we want to establish a ‘direct pipeline’ between the Central government and the State.
+As for Nainar Nagendran, the party is looking at a specific or even bigger role, probably to serve the entire Tirunelveli.
+All these leaders are contesting because we want to establish a ‘direct pipeline’ between the Central government and the State.
 They have a wealth of experience.
-For Parliament elections experience does matter, because what you speak in the House matters.
-We don’t want to be like DMK, which got seats, sat for some time and came back.
-These are all serious positions.
+For the Lok Sabha election, experience does matter, because what you speak in the House matters.

 But why did Mr. Murugan and Mr. Nagendran not resign to contest in the elections?